RaubCamaioni/PyTools/README.md

 # PyTools

-PyTools is a hosting platform for python functions.
+PyTools is a web hosting platform for python scripts.
-The python functions are hosted as web apps.
-Python function arguments are converter to html forms.
+The entrypoint arguments and return values are automatically
+converter to a web compatable format.

+# Uploading Scripts

+Only individual python files (.py) are currently supported.
+The entrypoint function must be the same name as the uploaded file.

+To upload a script, log into the webpage by clicking login (top right).
+Then go to profile (top right), click upload code, browes to file and upload.

-Return types are auto converted for web display.
+All entrypoint arguments are converted to equivalent web form values.

-Using the Path type allows for files to be uploaded.
+The currently supported arguments are: str, int, float, literal, Path
-Retured Path types can be downloaded.
+Unsupported types can be represented as strings and parsed inside the entrypoint function.

+Path arguments are converted to file upload form items.
+Path returns are converted to file download links.

 # Demo Website

 The application is hosted at https://pywebtools.com.
-You can upload a python web app by logging in under a google account, clicking profile, uploading code.
+Currently hosted under Linode server, lowest resources.
+Heavy load scripts will take longer to return.
+Website responsiveness will be impacted by multiple clients.

-# TODO
+# Roadmap

-User Page
+User Page:
 -update user attributes
 -update tool attributes
--scrollable user tools page

-Tool Page
+Tool Page:
 -up vote / down vote
 -report
--GPT malicious code check
+-GPT malicious code check (infinite while loops, ect)
--Split donation button (dontation split between web hoster and tool writer) -Download offline code runners
+-Split donation button (dontation split between web hoster and tool writer)
--Add processing animation to results field

-Admin Page
+Admin Page:
--Banning users
+-vanning users
--Unbanning users
+-unbanning users
--Viewing tool statistics
+-tool statistics

-# Dev Notes

-TODO: add to docker build
-Regenerate tailwind static css command: ./tailwindcss -i styles.css -o ../src/app/static/styles.css --minify
+Cadquery:
+-embedded VTK model renderer
+-show model in index.html

+Index Page:
+-improve search/index capabilites
+-organize by up/down vote
+-show votes on item